Akamerules1/Akamerules1/README.md

     - 🎵 Music Technology Minor with skills including: Recording Arts, Sound Design, Sound Engineering, Audio Development, DAW functionality, and Music Theory.
 - 🔎 My goal is to utilize my skills for the betterment of a community, and gain further experience within my field of interest while building/contributing to a professional environment.

+🎓 Utility + Languages:
+- 💻 C++: Proficient ( 🗓️ Using Since September 2023)
+- 💻 Java: Proficient ( 🗓️ Using Since August 2024)
+- 🎵 Logic Pro (Using Since June 2021)

 ⚡ Other Skills:
 - BiLingual (Enlgish and Japanese)📚
 - Music Production: @frz_king
 - I Play Trombone in My College Marching Band + Georgia Mass Band

 Socials:
-- Instagram -
-- LinkedIn -
+- Instagram: @frz_king
+- LinkedIn: Michael Black

 <!--
 **Akamerules1/Akamerules1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.